cypnk/Cabin-Life/Cabin Area Network/README.md

 ## Rationale

 While the basic operation of various CAN bus systems is well known, the actual details are often opaque and difficult or impossible to modify.
 Most CAN components are proprietary and communicate via various hardwired schemes.
 Reusing off-the-shelf components and other simple electronics should be sufficient to create an alternative which, although significantly limited compared to commercial and proprietary counterparts, is still capable of many ordinary tasks while remaining relatively robust.
-This system will also implement an addressing system which can be modified without special equipment while in operation.
+This system will also implement device self-addressing which can be modified without special equipment while in operation.

 **IMPORTANT** **: This system is not intended to replace mission critical applications, such as in vehicles, where the risk to human life in the event of a failure is unacceptable.**